 6.6.1.
 General remarks

-This OGC standard specifies requirements and recommendations for APIs that share spatial resources and want to follow a standard way of doing so.
+This OGC standard specifies requirements and recommendations for the development of APIs that share spatial resources while using a standard way of doing so.
 In general, APIs will go beyond the requirements and recommendations stated in this standard.
 They will support additional operations, parameters, and so on that are specific to the API or the software tool used to implement the API.

-So that developers can more easily learn how to use the API, good documentation is essential for every API.
+So that client developers can more easily learn how to use the API, good documentation is essential.
 In the best case, documentation would be available both in HTML for human consumption and in a machine readable format that can be processed by software for run-time binding.
-OpenAPI is one way to provide that machine readable documentation.
+The use of OpenAPI is one way to provide that machine readable documentation.

 6.6.2.
 Role of OpenAPI

-This standard uses OpenAPI 3.0 fragments in its' examples and to formally state requirements.
+This OGC API standard uses OpenAPI 3.0 fragments in examples and to formally state requirements.
 Using OpenAPI 3.0 is not required for implementing an OGC API.
 Other API definition languages may be used along with, or instead of, OpenAPI.
 However, any API definition language used should have an associated conformance class advertised through the /conformance path.

-This standard includes a conformance class for API definitions that follow the OpenAPI specification 3.0.
+This standard includes a conformance class for OGC API definitions that follow the OpenAPI specification 3.0.
 Alternative API definition languages are also allowed.
 Conformance classes for additional API definition languages will be added as the OGC API landscape continues to evolve.

 6.6.3.
 References to OpenAPI components in normative statements